 The HOSTS file is a computer file used by an operating system to map hostnames to IP addresses.
 A HOSTS file is a plain text file, and is conventionally named – you guessed it – "HOSTS."
 Today I'm going to walk you through the steps to edit the HOSTS file in Windows 8 to help block dubious websites.
-[Editor's Note: See also Editing a HOSTS files on a Microsoft Surface RT.]
+[Editor's Note: See also Editing a HOSTS file on a Microsoft Surface RT.]

 Using HOSTS Files to Block Websites

 The HOSTS file contains lines of text consisting of an IP address in the first text field followed by one or more host names or fully qualified domain names (FQDNs).
 Each field is separated by white space (blanks or tabulation characters).
 Comment lines may be included; they are indicated by a hash character (#) in the first position of such lines.
 Entirely blank lines in the file are ignored.

 For example, this is how my local HOSTS file looks like:

 The HOSTS file may present an attack vector for malicious software, and it may be modified by malicious software such as adware, computer viruses, or trojan horses.
 These applications may use it to redirect traffic from the intended destination to sites hosting malicious or unwanted content.